davidmartinka/ORMCheatSheet/_includes/doctrine2/getting-started/installation/install.md

-Define the following requirement in your `composer.json` file:
+Define the following requirement in your `composer.json` file: - tento text byl upraven

 ~~~php
 {